rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#format}

 This tutorial is designed as a **full-day session** as outlined in [](#planning).
-It includes presentations of the conceptual foundations of the RDF-C framework and hands-on implementation.
+It includes presentations of the conceptual foundations of the RDFC framework and hands-on implementation.

 <figure id="planning" markdown="1" class="table">